simibac/lightning-network-thesis/readme.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Limitations of Bitcoin (as of December 2016)
 1. **Scalability**: Bitcoin is not scalable.
 Bitcoin can currently only process a theoretical maximum of 7 transactions per second (tps).
 But in real world conditions the maximum lies between 2 to 3 tps.
 In comparison to Paypal, they process almost 11.5 million transactions every single day.
 This results in a processing power of 133 tps.
 Also the Visa network processes an average of 150 million transactions every day.
-Which leads to an avarage of 1736 tps.
+Which leads to an average of 1736 tps.
 This illustrates that Bitcoin must find a solution that is more scalable to serve a similarly sized customer base.

 2. **Transaction costs**: (Keep in mind that this calculation was done in Dezember 2016 and therefore, the costs are even higher right now!)
 Bitcoin is not suited for microtransactions.
 The transaction fees are too high.
 According to [New Service Finds Optimum Bitcoin Transaction Fee](https://www.coindesk.com/new-service-finds-optimum-bitcoin-transaction-fee/) the average size of a Bitcoin transaction is 645 bytes.
 The currently most popular fee ratio is CoinTape, they charge 41-50 satoshis per byte.
 This results in a 0.16 USD fee for every single transaction, which is clearly too high for a microtransaction.